GPUOpen-Tools/radeon_gpu_profiler/docs/source/instruction_timing.rst

 \ **Shader Statistics**: The shader statistics section provides useful information about the shader

 - Shader Duration: This denotes the execution duration of the whole shader.
-It can be correlated with the timings seen for the same shader in other RGP views such as the Wavefront Occupancy and the Event Timing views.
+It can be correlated with the timings seen for the same shader in other RGP views such as the Wavefront occupancy and the Event timing views.

-- Wavefronts: This denotes the total number of wavefronts in the shader and the number of wavefronts analyzed as part of building the Instruction Timing visualizations.
+- Wavefronts: This denotes the total number of wavefronts in the shader and the number of wavefronts analyzed as part of building the instruction timing visualizations.
 It is expected that not all waves in the shader will be analyzed.
-This is for the same reasons described above when discussing the availability of Instruction Timing.
+This is for the same reasons described above when discussing the availability of instruction timing.

 - Theoretical Occupancy: From the register information and knowledge about the GPU architecture we can calculate the theoretical maximum wavefront occupancy for the shader.